tier6tank/doubles/dupfinder/readme.txt

 INSTALLATION:
 -------------

-As currently there is no installation program, you have to extract the files of the program in a folder you want.
-From there, you can either execute the command line version (dupf) in a console or the gui version (dupfgui) by double clicking at the symbol in the file explorer.
+On windows, simpy use the installation program.
+On unix, there is currently no installation program, only a still experimental version of a configure system.
+See "Compiling" below.

 USAGE:
 -------